noppelmax/PoPETS_ArtifactNotes/EmailTemplates/2024/artifact-submission-email-template.md

 For a detailed list of artifact submission guidelines, please see the artifacts page on the PoPETs website: https://petsymposium.org/artifacts.php.
 Please note that there are a few changes compared to last year:
-* We are providing a [template](https://petsymposium.org/files/template.md) for the README.md file.
-Please use it to help smoothen the reviewing process.
 * This year, you will be able to choose one of the two badges to be evaluated on "Available" or "Reproduced".
+* We are providing a [template](https://petsymposium.org/files/template.md) for the artifact appendix.
+Please fill in as much information as possible and upload it with your submission.

 To submit your artifact, create an account on our artifact submission site for [YYYY.I]: [Artifact HotCRP URL].